nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 But anyone can _be_ a CA, or they can create one at least, so how do we know which CAs can we trust or not?
-Usually, your devices/applications come with a hardcoded set of CAs that they trust by default.
+Usually, your devices/applications come with a hardcoded set of CAs they trust by default.
 This is a _good enough_ measure that _mostly works_,
 although these CAs then become very high value targets for hackers and you can believe some have been compromised before.